mahdimzh/mahdimzh.github.io/README.md

 * It contains four different .html pages

-* Materials such as list, table, image, form, button, map and ...
+* Materials such as list, table, image, form, button, map, grid and ...

+* use different css selector type such as id, class, child selector, descendant, ...

 * stylesheet which is written in SCSS
   * SCSS is compiled and the result can be seen in /css/style.css